TechsCode-Team/InsaneShopsWiki/1-Overview/03-Permissions.md

   Limit how many shops a player can create.
 * `insaneshops.commands.shops`
   Allows the player to use the /Shops command
+* `insaneshops.teleportToShop`
+  Allows the player to teleport to shops
 <br>

 ## Symbols: